git-cola/git-cola/share/doc/git-cola/relnotes.rst

 ---------------
 Usability, bells and whistles
 -----------------------------
+* The new `Bookmarks` tool makes it really easy to switch between repositories.

 * There is now a dedicated dialog for applying patches.
   See the ``File -> Apply Patches`` menu item.